Corporate Team Building Activities in Detroit: From Escape Rooms to Workshops

 The Full-City Takeover

-This one hits every cylinder.
+This one fires on every cylinder.
 Your day runs like Detroit itself—fast and never boring.

 • Morning: group volunteering at a local nonprofit